 The FV255 Fåberg-Vinstra road goes through Gausdal.
 It is a scenic route known as Bjørnsonvegen, the Bjørnson road, with many places of interest to visitors.
 The FV254 goes through Østre Gausdal to Tretten, branching off to Skeikampen.
 There is road from Skeikampen over the mountains to Vinstra, only open in the summer months - Peer Gynt Vegen.
 There is also a mountain road open from Vestre Gausdal going west to Etnedal and Fagernes during the summer months.
 This road network is important for tourist traffic.

 The most well known tourist attraction in Gausdal is the Nobel prize-winner Bjørnstjerne Bjørnson’s home, Aulestad, in Follebu.
 The house has been carefully renovated and kept just as it was when Bjørnson and his wife Karoline lived there together until the early part of the 20th century.
 The house and museum is only open during the summer months, the garden and grounds are open all year round.

 There are two fine examples of stone churches dating from the Middle Ages in Gausdal – Follebu and Østre Gausdal, both of which are protected buildings.
-In Vestfjellet there is an open-air museum, Kittilbu Utmarksmuseum, and Langsua National Park.
-Other significant buildings in the area include: Vonheim, in Follebu, previously a folk high school; the captain’s farm at Bauker; Østre Gausdal vicarage and the old coaching station at Veisten.
+In the Vestfjellet mountain area there is an open-air museum, Kittilbu Utmarksmuseum, and Langsua National Park.
+Other significant buildings in Gausdal include: Vonheim, in Follebu, previously a folk high school; the captain’s farm at Bauker; Østre Gausdal vicarage and the old coaching station at Veisten, in Forset.